fluencelabs/fRPC-Substrate/hacking_frpc.md

     -d '{"jsonrpc":"2.0","method":"eth_getBalance","params": ["0xe3F757E4f8D244cF1EF12522B2237E73765715E4", "latest"],"id":1}'
 ```

-Go ahead and replace the `round-robin` mode with a `random`, for example, stop and restart the gateway to use a different endpoint management algorithm provided by fRPC substrate.
+Go ahead and replace the `round-robin` mode with a `random` mode and stop and restart the gateway to use the different endpoint management algorithm provided by fRPC substrate.
 More on that later but the curious may want to have a quick look at the [Aqua script](./aqua/../gateway/aqua/rpc.aqua).

-Congrat's, you just took a major step toward keeping you dAPP decentralized and performant!
+Congrat's, you just took a major step toward keeping you dAPP decentralized, available and performant!

 ## Developing With Fluence